 If you plan to come to Paris with kids or want to be near the Eiffel Tower, check out these hotels:

-Budget: Hotel de la Paix Tour Eiffel
+Mid-Range: Hotel de la Paix Tour Eiffel

 Mid-Range: Cler Hotel

 This adorable boutique hotel combines classic with contemporary with beautifully designed rooms.
 Plus, there are fantastic views of the city, and you’ll love the breakfast buffet, soundproof rooms, and blackout curtains for a good night’s sleep.
-Prices start at $230 per night.

 Luxury: Residence Charles Floquet

 If you want beautiful Eiffel Tower views and to be within steps of the Iron Lady, you’ll absolutely love this hotel.
 Apartments here include a kitchen to cook your own meals, a dishwasher, and a washer/dryer.
 And the balconies, high ceilings, and fireplaces will wow you as well.
-Prices start at $380 per night.

 3. 18th Arrondissement- Best Arrondissement to Stay in Paris for a Honeymoon